-Credit-and-collect fintech start-up Diem raises $5.5M Seed led by Fasanara Capital – TechCrunch
+Cash-and-send fintech startup Diem raises $5.5M seed led by Fasanara Capital – TechCrunch

-Diem, a London, UK-based fintech start-up has raised a seed round of $5.5 million led by Fasanara Capital, and Angel investor Chris Adelsbach, founder of Outrun Ventures.
+Diem, a London, U.K.-based fintech startup, has raised a seed round of $5.5 million led by Fasanara Capital, and angel investor Chris Adelsbach, founder of Outrun Ventures.
 Additional investors include Andrea Molteni (early investor in Farfetch), Ben Demiri (co-chairman at fashion tech PlatformE) and Nicholas Kirkwood (founder of the eponymous brand).

-Here’s how it works: You have an old time of clothing, phone, book or bag, for instance.
+Here’s how it works: You have an old item of clothing, phone, book or bag, for instance.
 You load the item it into the app.
 The app makes you an offer for what the item is worth.
-If you accept, cash is loaded into your account and there’s a facility to spend in the item, which is then resold.
+If you accept, cash is loaded into your account immediately.
+You send the item to Diem, which is then resold.
 The incentive, therefore, is not to throw away the object and add to landfill, because you have now turned it into cash.
-Think “neo bank meets people who sell your stuff on eBay”
+Think “neo bank meets people who sell your stuff on eBay.”

 Geri Cupi said in a statement: “Diem’s mission is to empower consumers to value, unlock, and enjoy wealth they never knew they had.
 All of this while fuelling the circular economy and supporting the commitment to sustainability as our key value proposition.
 DIEM makes it possible for capitalism and sustainability to co-exist.”